Justo-Tapiador/jhs/docs/instantiator.md

 # The JHS Instantiator
 ## A built-in instantiator and configurator
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It arranges the new intances in a standardized and controlled hirachical mode
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It arranges the new intances in a standardized and controlled hirachical mode.

 ## Examples
 ### A 3-level hierarchy Server: